gomesidk/gomesidk/PROJECT.md

 # Projects
-Compilation of all my repositories on Github.
-Some of them may still be private, but will be published once they're finished 👷‍♂️
+Compilation of all of my project developed on my Computer Engineering bachelors in FEUP

 ---
 ## University